 - Anomalies of the iliac vessels

-Uterine artery embolization is a method that allows doctors to treat a benign tumor without active surgical intervention, preserving the patient's fully functioning uterus, the ability to become pregnant and carry a child.
-The essence of the uterine artery embolization is in the overlap of the uterine arteries, which leads to a cessation of the supply of myomatous nodes and their independent death.
+Uterine artery embolization is a method that allows doctors to treat a benign tumor without an invasive surgical intervention, preserving the patient's uterus, as well as the ability to become pregnant and carry a child.
+The essence of the uterine artery embolization is in the blockage of the uterine arteries, which leads to a cessation of the blood supply of myomatous nodes and their gradual substitution with the connective tissue.

 The uterine arteries are the main source of blood supply to the uterus.
-They carry the greatest volume of blood, which is supplemented by secondary arteries.
+They carry the main volume of blood, which is supplemented by secondary arteries.
 This happens in healthy myometrium.

-When treating fibroids by uterine artery embolization, special balls of a strictly defined size are injected into the arteries – emboli.
-They close the lumens in the vessels, blocking the flow of blood to the tumor.
-In this case, the doctor does not have to "approach" each node separately.
+When treating fibroids with uterine artery embolization, special microspheres are injected into the arteries.
+These microspheres are called emboli.
+They close the lumen of the vessels, blocking the flow of blood to the tumor.
+In this case, the doctor does not have to treat each node separately.

 Uterine artery embolization is performed by an endovascular surgeon.
 The uterine artery embolization procedure does not require general anesthesia, since the vessels have no nerve endings.
-The emboli itself is also painless, so local anesthesia at the puncture site is sufficient.
-To avoid infectious, complications, and the development of inflammation, the patient is administered antibiotics for 5 days before the uterine artery embolization procedure and 5 days after.
+The introduction of emboli itself is also painless, so local anesthesia at the puncture site is sufficient.
+To avoid infectious complications and the development of inflammation, the patient receives antibiotics 5 days before the uterine artery embolization procedure and 5 days after it.

-A thin catheter is inserted through a puncture in the groin into the femoral artery, which is then inserted into both uterine arteries.
-It is important to place the catheter so that the emboli enter the arteries of the myomatous nodes.
-First, an iodine-based contrast agent is injected through the catheter and an X-ray is taken.
-This allows the technician to verify that the catheter has reached the desired location.
+A thin catheter is inserted through a puncture in the groin into the femoral artery.
+It is gradually moved into both uterine arteries.
+It is important to place the catheter correctly so that the emboli enter the arteries of the myomatous nodes.
+First, an iodine-based contrast agent is injected through the catheter and an X-ray is performed.
+This allows the doctor to be sure that the catheter has reached the desired location.
 For a moment, the patient may feel warmth in the lower abdomen.
 Then a suspension with emboli is injected through the catheter.
-Control angiography completes the uterine artery embolization.
-After making sure that the fibroid is bled, the surgeon removes the catheter from the artery.
-The puncture site is closed with a special device.
+Control angiography is performed after the uterine artery embolization.
+After making sure that the fibroid is blocked, the surgeon removes the catheter from the artery.
+The puncture site is closed with a special dressing.

-The total duration of the uterine artery embolization procedure depends on the doctor's experience – on average, it is 10-15 minutes.
-Then the patient is transferred to the care unit, where undergoes anesthetic therapy.
-As early as 2.5 hours after the uterine artery embolization, the patient can bend the legs, after 6–7 hours get out of bed, and eat.
+The total duration of the uterine artery embolization procedure depends on the doctor's experience.
+On average, it takes 10-15 minutes.
+Then the patient is transferred to the gynecological or surgical department for further monitoring, she receives painkillers and necessary symptomatic treatment.
+As early as 2.5 hours after the uterine artery embolization, the patient can bend the legs, after 6-7 hours – get out of bed and eat.

-Despite the seeming simplicity, uterine artery embolization is a technically complex procedure that requires a surgeon to be highly qualified and narrow professional knowledge, including in the field of X-ray anatomy of the uterus and pelvic organs, attentiveness, and high accuracy.
-This largely determines the success of uterine artery embolization and the risk of negative consequences of the procedure.
+Despite the seeming simplicity, uterine artery embolization is a technically complex procedure that requires a surgeon to be highly qualified and have narrow professional knowledge.
+This largely determines the success of uterine artery embolization and the low risk of negative consequences of the procedure.

 No additional procedures are required after uterine artery embolization.
-It allows achieving complete replacement of myomatous nodes with connective tissue, defeats negative symptoms, normalizes the genitourinary system, and restore a woman's reproductive function.
+It allows achieving replacement of myomatous nodes with connective tissue, defeats negative symptoms, normalizes the genitourinary system function, and restores a woman's reproductive function.

 Where can I undergo treatment with uterine artery embolization abroad?

-Health tourism becomes more and more popular these days, as medicine abroad, often ensures a much better quality of treatment with uterine artery embolization.
+Health tourism is becoming more and more popular these days, as medicine abroad often ensures a much better quality of treatment with uterine artery embolization.

 The following hospitals show the best success rates in treatment with uterine artery embolization: